Invited Speakers

 Suzi Hutchings

-Tim is an anthropologist and STS scholar whose research addresses two overlapping fields of inquiry.
+Timothy is a pakeha (non-Indigenous) anthropologist and STS scholar whose research addresses two overlapping fields of inquiry.
 The first focuses on the politics of settler and Indigenous relations to lands and waters, and the second examines natural hazards and disasters with a particular interest in the social and cultural life of their technical infrastructures.

 KEYNOTE SPEAKER